paulscottrobson/MZ-System/documents/CSpectReadme.txt

-#CSpect V2.0.2 ZXSpectrum emulator by Mike Dailly
+#CSpect V2.1.1 ZXSpectrum emulator by Mike Dailly
 (c)1998-2018 All rights reserved

 Be aware...emulator is far from well tested, might crash for any reason!

-NOTE: DISTRABUTION WITH COMMERCIAL TITLES IS NOT PERMITTED WITHOUT WRITTEN CONSENT.
+NOTE: DISTRIBUTION WITH COMMERCIAL TITLES IS NOT PERMITTED WITHOUT WRITTEN CONSENT.

 Installing
 ----------